 Your washing machine is designed to make your laundry tasks easier and more efficient.
 However, a washing machine with some functional issues may not properly clean your clothes and linens as they used to.

 Residues from your previous wash may cause this hassle.
 This may also be an effect of a clogged detergent tray or a tub that is already dirty with all the years of wash residue that are trapped inside the machine.
 If you notice that your clothes are not properly cleaned even after machine washing, try deep cleaning the washer to get rid of the dirt residue.
 If regular cleaning does not work, getting a new washer-dryer might be a better choice.

 Your Washer Emits Unpleasant Odours

-Unpleasant washing machine odours can be caused by dirt and detergent residues or mould buildup inside the machine.
+Unpleasant washing machine odours can be caused by dirt, detergent residues, or mould buildup inside the machine.
 These do not only smell bad, but may also develop unhealthy elements like bacteria that can affect the quality of your clothes and washing machine.

 Your Energy Bills Drastically Increased

 Increased electricity consumption is a big sign that your washer is already due for replacement.
 This may be caused by a broken washing machine.
-In this case, getting a new energy-efficient washer-dryer is a more economical choice than expensive electricity, water consumption, and repairs.
+In this case, getting a new energy-efficient washer and dryer is a more economical choice than expensive electricity, water consumption, and repairs.

 Your Current Washer is Not the Right One Anymore